thomasmendez/gatsby-starter-foundation/src/content/posts/2022-04-17-sorting-algorithms.md

   * Let i, j, k be variables to keep track of left, right, original passed in array respectively
   * Create a while loop that will compare left and right arrays

-    * If left is greater than right (array will decrement, largest first, smallest last.
-Inverse it by checking if left is smaller than right)
+    * If left is less than right (array will increment, smallest first, largest last.
+Inverse it by checking if left is smaller greater right)

       * Have original array at index k equal to left at index i
       * Increment i (also k)